 Click any word in a definition or example to find the entry for that word

-Some words (such as happy or stroll) have thesaurus entries which show you synonyms for that word.
-Others, (such as tennis, tree or house) generate related terms, showing you, for example, types of house or species of tree.
-To make the thesaurus entries even easier to use:
+Some words (such as happy or stroll) have thesaurus entries giving synonyms for that word.
+Others (such as tennis, apartment, or palm tree) generate related terms, showing you all the words for sports, types of housing, or species of tree.

-The word 'thesaurus' comes from the Ancient Greek meaning 'treasure trove' or 'storehouse'.
-The MacmillanDictionary.com free online English thesaurus is exactly that.
+The term thesaurus comes from an Ancient Greek word meaning 'treasure trove' or 'storehouse'.
+The Macmillan Dictionary free online English thesaurus is exactly that!
 More than just a list of synonyms, it places each word in context, draws distinctions between similar words and helps you choose just the word you need.